-Prerequisite: Approval of instructor
+- Prerequisite: Approval of instructor

+- Offering: On demand

+- Instructor: Staff

 ECON 496W Senior Research Seminar (1)

 Each student completes a research paper that builds on analytical methods from the required courses in the major.
 Other activities include written and oral evaluation of the work of both peers and professionals, development and presentation of a research paper and presentation of principal methods and conclusions.